 Until the Great Depression of the 1930s, there appeared to be little need for a central bank in Canada, which was sparsely settled and mainly rural at the time.
 British influence was reflected in the preference for a limited number of banks with multiple branches.
-In the years leading up to Confederation, small rural settlements spread over an extended area made branch banking a practical approach.
 In a relatively undeveloped economy, branch banks could be established with less capital and fewer skilled officers than would have been required for independent banks at each location.

-The branch bank network was sufficient to the nation's needs for almost a century.
-The chartered banks provided the bulk of notes in circulation and could meet seasonal or unexpected demands.
+Canada’s branch bank network was sufficient for the nation's needs for almost a century.
+The chartered banks provided the bulk of the notes in circulation and could meet seasonal or unexpected demands.
 The larger banks were able to deal with government business without strain, and the branch network gradually developed a system for clearing cheques between banks.

 A Changing Environment

 The arguments "for" won.
-The royal commission, headed by Lord Macmillan, recommended in its report that a central bank be established.
+The Royal Commission, headed by Lord Macmillan, recommended in its report the establishment of a central bank.
 A week after the report was made public, the Prime Minister announced that his government would adopt the recommendations.

 Here to Stay

-The first Governor of the Bank of Canada was Graham F. Towers, a thirty-seven year old Canadian who had extensive experience with the Royal Bank of Canada both in Canada and abroad.
+The first Governor of the Bank of Canada was Graham F. Towers, a 37-year-old Canadian who had extensive experience with the Royal Bank of Canada, both in Canada and abroad.
 He had appeared before the Macmillan Commission on behalf of the chartered banks.
-He would guide the Bank for twenty years.
+He would guide the Bank for 20 years.

 Soon after the Bank opened, a new government introduced an amendment to the Bank of Canada Act to nationalize the institution.
-In 1938, the Bank became publicly owned and remains that way today.
+In 1938, the Bank became publicly owned and remains so today.

 The organization of the Bank integrated new functions with functions that already existed elsewhere.
 Bank note operations were transferred from the Department of Finance when the Bank opened, and the offices of the Receiver General across the country became the agencies of the Bank.

 A new Research Division was established to provide information and advice on financial developments and on general business conditions at home and abroad.
 The Foreign Exchange Division and the Securities Division became operative almost immediately, though the transfer of the Public Debt Division from the Department of Finance was delayed until suitable quarters were available.
 This did not occur until 1938, following completion of the present Bank of Canada building at 234 Wellington Street.
 The same building, to which two office towers were added in the 1970s, continues to house the Bank of Canada, although it is currently under renovation until 2017.

 The Bank of Canada Act, which defines the Bank's functions, has been amended many times since 1934.
 But the preamble to the Act has not changed.
 The Bank still exists "to regulate credit and currency in the best interests of the economic life of the nation."